ImaginaryDevelopment/windows-credentials-provider/readme.md

 I have included the official doc on how to use the credential provider - note that you have to have some knowledge about COM and the examples are in C++.

 I have also included the guide on how to (re)export Interop typelib from IDL in windows SDK.
 You can use that to export almost any component.

+## In use file locations

+When the provider is in use it may involve the following files

+ - "C:\Windows\System32\CredentialProviderLog.log.txt"